 Single Point Borehole Extensometer -Stainless steel/Fibreglass rod assembly

-The rod assembly consists of a stainless steel/fibreglass rod of specified length shielded inside an outer PVC tubing or continuous nylon tube.
-The rod is equipped with two ends connected, with one end having a male thread which goes into the anchor.
-The other end fitted with female thread is reserved for the reference button.
+The rod assembly consists of a stainless steel/fiberglass rod of specified length shielded inside an outer PVC tubing or continuous nylon tube.
+The rod is equipped with two ends connected, with one end having a male thread that goes into the anchor.
+The other end fitted with a female thread is reserved for the reference button.

 Make sure that the reference head assembly is firmly sealed especially while installing in upwards to horizontally slanting holes to prevent the grout from leaking and entering the reference head assembly.

-Even while grouting, the stainless steel/fibreglass rod and reference button are free to move inside the outer tube casing.
+Even while grouting, the stainless steel/fiberglass rod and reference button are free to move inside the outer tube casing.

 NOTE: Fibreglass rods are more compatible in vertical upward holes as compared to downward holes.
-When installed in a vertically upwards holed, the rod remains in tension whereas in downward holed, due to compression may result in sagging or buckling.
+When installed in a vertically upwards holed, the rod remains in tension whereas in a downward holed, compression may result in sagging or buckling.

-Longer the extensometer, greater may be the sagging or buckling.
-Similarly, shorter the extensometer, better is the accuracy of the measured displacement.
+The longer the extensometer, the greater may be the sagging or buckling.
+Similarly, the shorter the extensometer, the better the accuracy of the measured displacement.
 Therefore, in deeper boreholes, it is advised to use stainless steel rods owing to their rigid characteristic.

 Single Point Borehole Extensometer- Anchor

-Another very important element of borehole extensometer is the Anchor.
+Another very important element of a borehole extensometer is the Anchor.

-Groutable anchor can also be installed in vertical boreholes or holes inclined upwards.
+Groutable anchors can also be installed in vertical boreholes or holes inclined upwards.
 However, special precautions must be taken to block the grout from flowing out of the borehole.

-NOTE: Encardio Rite uses the convention that depth of anchor is calculated as the distance from the mouth of the hole to the near end of the anchor.
+NOTE: Encardio Rite uses the convention that the depth of the anchor is calculated as the distance from the mouth of the hole to the near end of the anchor.